What Is A Flat Fee MLS Listing Service and Will it Hurt My Home Sale?

 Cons

-• Responsibility for addressing any issues that arise to protect the sale
+• Sole responsibility: You are responsible for handling any issues that come up to ensure the sale stays on track.

 *Traditionally, sellers have covered the buyer’s agent fees, typically ranging from 2% to 3% of the home’s sale price.
 However, following the landmark lawsuit settlement by the National Association of Realtors (NAR), the agent commission structure has changed.

-Sellers are no longer required to pay the buyer’s agent commission—buyers are now encouraged to negotiate fees directly with their agents.
+Sellers are no longer required to pay the buyer’s agent commission since the buyers are now encouraged to negotiate fees directly with their agents.
 That said, some sellers still choose to cover this cost to attract buyers and speed up the sale.
 So, while a flat-fee MLS service can help you save on listing agent commissions, you may still be responsible for the buyer’s agent fee, depending on negotiations.

 How does a flat fee MLS listing service compare to a traditional real estate agent?

-• You receive a less personalized service compared to having an agent who can answer your questions thoroughly and immediately.
+• Limited support: You receive a less personalized service compared to having an agent who can answer your questions thoroughly and immediately.

-• When you pay a flat fee, you get MLS access.
+• Basic marketing vs full strategy: When you pay a flat fee, you get MLS access.
 When you hire a real estate agent, you can expect a tailored marketing strategy plus MLS access.

-• When you use a flat-fee MLS listing service, you resolve setbacks yourself.
+• No professional guidance on handling issues: When you use a flat-fee MLS listing service, you resolve setbacks yourself.
 With an agent, you let a professional handle any issues arising from the transaction.

 So, how do you find a top agent?
 HomeLight can connect you with agents in your market who fit your selling situation.
 Our research shows that the top 5% of real estate agents nationwide typically sell homes for as much as 10% more than average real estate agents.